hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 7
 ```

-For each Kotlin bug revealed by TEM (i.e., soundness mutator), dump the URLs
+For each Kotlin bug revealed by TEM (i.e., type erasure mutation), dump the URLs
 pointing to our bug reports.

 ```